 Where IoT falls short:

-See how TinyPumper works →How IoT, SCADA, and Pumper Apps Fit Together
+How IoT, SCADA, and Production Apps Fit Together

 There is confusion in the industry about where IoT stops and SCADA starts.
 The honest answer:

 All four layers can coexist, and many well-run operations use all of them.
 The mistake is thinking one replaces the others.
-IoT sensors don’t replace SCADA; SCADA doesn’t replace the pumper; the pumper doesn’t replace a flare monitor.
+IoT sensors don’t replace the pumper’s eyes on a leak; SCADA doesn’t replace a flare monitor; a production app doesn’t replace continuous measurement on the wells that need it.
+(For a layer-by-layer breakdown of the connected-sensor stack, see the oilfield IoT overview.)

 Wrong Fit for This Page

 If you are researching IoT platforms for a large-scale upstream digital transformation program, talking to Deloitte, Accenture, or Cognizant, or building an RFP for a multi-field IoT rollout, this page is too ground-level.
-This page is for the operator and contract pumper trying to understand what IoT means for their actual operation and where it fits against other visibility tools.
+This page is for the independent producer trying to understand what IoT means for their actual operation and where it fits against other visibility tools.

 FAQ